SKINNER VS. MACHAN

 Leo M. Alves

-PRAISE Your article "Collecting Coins for Fun and Profit" by Robert B. Crim in the January issue, I thought was a pretty fair view and enjoyed it very much.
+Your article "Collecting Coins for Fun and Profit" by Robert B. Crim in the January issue, I thought was a pretty fair view and enjoyed it very much.

 Bruce M. Abrash, President

 Heartiest congratulations on your interviews with Friedman and Hayek in the December 1974 and February 1975 issues of REASON.
 These were highly informative and totally fascinating.
 The interviews give an insight not only into the economic views of these men, but into the trend of their recent thoughts on other political and social issues, some of which have never appeared before in print.
 Particularly fruitful for libertarian readers are the aspects of their thought which differ from libertarianism, as an aid to cross-fertilization of ideas rather than simply a re-absorption and reinforcement of libertarian ideas.
 The questions asked by the interviewers were apparently well thought out in advance, and acted as excellent catalysts for evoking the most interesting responses.
 I hope REASON will run more interviews of this nature.